tezos/tezos-mirror/docs/alpha/baking_power.rst

   ``/chain/<chain_id>/blocks/<block_id>/context/``

   Besides, many RPCs presented here used to be known under different names.
-They have been renamed in the Quebec protocol in order to disambiguate and normalize the baking power lexicon; the old names have been deprecated.
+They have been renamed in the Qena protocol in order to disambiguate and normalize the baking power lexicon; the old names have been deprecated.
 See the :ref:`changelog<delegates_RPCs_normalization>` for more information.